WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/chooser.md

 an Interface Type function, all these resources must be created and properly disposed of within the adapter code itself.

-This note focuses on the techniques that enable this to be acheived reliably.
+This note focuses on the techniques that enable this to be achieved reliably.

 ## Exporting the Chooser